 Am I eligible?

-To find out if you are eligible or to register for the program you should contact your nearest AMEP service provider.
+To find out if you are eligible or to find your nearest class, contact your nearest AMEP service.

-The Adult Migrant English Program is delivered at around 307 locations across Australia in major cities as well as rural and regional areas.
+The Adult Migrant English Program (AMEP) is delivered at around 300 locations across Australia in major cities as well as regional and remote areas.

 Help in other Languages

-If you have under school-aged children, the AMEP also provides free childcare services, while you are participating in AMEP classes.
+It offers face-to-face and online classes, a volunteer tutor scheme and distance learning.
+If you have under school-aged children, the AMEP also provides free childcare services, while you are participating in face-to-face classes.

 Where can I find out more about the AMEP?

-Find out more about the AMEP by reading the English classes for eligible migrants and humanitarian entrants in Australia fact sheet
+Find out more about the AMEP by reading the AMEP Fact sheet and eligibility for learning English for free.

 You can also: